deathaplenty/Auramance/skills/magic/auramancy.md

 ## Developer Notes
 The intention of auramancy is to be less about casting crazy powerful spells and more about giving an adventurer another tool in their arsenal.
 It is with this intent that I plan to lock healing and ressurection spells behind a high auramancy level.
 Instead, I hope to make players focus on avoiding damage rather than negating it after the fact.
 If you, the player, still wish to have access to healing, consider looking into [Consultation]({{ site.baseurl }}{% link skills/magic/consultation.md %}) or [Brewing]({{ site.baseurl }}{% link skills/utility/brewing.md %}) as that is where I plan to add access to earlier healing.

-With the level 7 perk of removing satiety or maxing it out, this is mostly intended as a GM choice.
-If the GM would ever plan to have an area with artifially low aura, it may make more sense to them if the auramancer could not sustain themselves on magic alone instead of neglecting the satiety system entirely.